 In the early 1980’s a small group of passionate Wurundjeri Elders, the Traditional Owners of Greater Melbourne, developed a shared vision for themselves and future generations of Wurundjeri people.
-By 1985, their vision had crystalised and the Wurundjeri Land and Compensation Cultural Heritage Council Aboriginal Corporation, a representative body, was born.
+By 1985, their vision had crystalised and the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, a representative body, was born.

 Key Events and Dates